 In 1189, however, Hiraizumi was razed by Minamoto Yoritomo, the man who would soon after become Japan's first shogun.
 Yoritomo was looking for his brother and rival Yoshitsune, who was being given refuge by the local Fujiwara leader.
-The city never recovered its former prominence, but it still features some of the Tohoku Region's most precious historic and cultural properties.
+The city never recovered its former prominence, but it still features some of the Tohoku Region's most precious historic sites.